State Seal of Biliteracy FAQs

 Seals may be awarded after graduation.
 Some districts recognize these students as "candidates for the SSB" during graduation ceremonies.
 (EC Section 51460)

-What courses constitute a four-year high school course of student in a foreign language?
+What courses constitute a four-year high school course of study in a foreign language?
 For example, does a native speaker who tests into year three of Spanish and completes year four of Spanish A-G requirement with a 3.0, qualify for the SSB?

 In accordance with EC Section 51461(a)(3)(B), one way to show proficiency in a language other than English is, "successful completion of a four-year high school course of study in a foreign language. . ."
 LEAs define the structure, organization, and successful completion of a four-year high school course of study in a foreign language.
 The LEA may establish comparable rigor scenarios for the "four-year high school course of study in a foreign language" consistent with EC Section 51461.
 The student would also be required to meet all other criteria.